 Perfect for: Couples and travelers wanting a more remote escape

 Munduk is located in North Bali, about an hour from Ubud.
-It’s how I imagine Ubud to be before the influx of tourists.
+It’s how I imagined Ubud to be before the influx of tourists.

-Many people choose to visit these Munduk attractions on a day tour from other areas of Bali and skip Munduk Village altogether!
+Many people choose to visit Munduk on a day tour from other areas of Bali!
 If you’re searching for a festive atmosphere and a place to meet people, I recommend you do the same.

 Things to do